RachWalm/spelling-game/README.md

 #### Progression from one view to next

-As everything took place within one page *index.html* it was necessary to to hide and/or use visibility to only have the current things on the page.
+As everything took place within one page *index.html* it was necessary to to hide and/or use visibility to only have the current items on the page.
 This was done through a combination of CSS to set things to their original state then make changes at certain points using JavaScript.
 Anything not required at time of landing was put as hidden and some elements had to have their areas reduced to very small so they didn't affect the positioning of the currently visible material.

 ```CSS
 #gameBox {